Highlights

 Reports and action trackers across all our Scrutiny Panel Meetings can be found here

-8 panel members attended our January Police Powers meet up.
-The panel was held at Victoria Street Police Station in Grimsby.
-As a group, the panel scrutinised 10 Stop and Search Records as well as 12 Use of Force records.
+7 panel members attended our April Police Powers meet up.
+The panel was held at Clough Road Police Station in Hull.
+As a group, the panel scrutinised 5 Stop and Search Records as well as 7 Use of Force records (including the re-review of some Body Worn Video from the January Panel).
 Not only were the officer reports given a deep dive, but the officers body worn video was also viewed to ensure procedures are being followed.
-The full report can be found here
+The full April 2025 meeting report can be found here.

-The January panel met at The Lawns in Cottingham.
-The 3 members in attendance looked over 6 reports regarding Strip Searches and viewed the custody CCTV relating to those detainees being booked into custody.
-The members also had a very detailed discussion regarding the direction of the panel, with Vulnerable detainees being where the panels focus will lie moving forward.
-The full report can be found here
+The April panel met at The Lawns in Cottingham.
+The 7 members in attendance looked over 6 reports regarding Strip Searches and viewed the custody CCTV relating to those detainees being booked into custody.
+The members also received an input on detainees suffering with Mental Health issues within custody, and a sample was reviewed on this subject.
+Mental Health will remain a focus for the panel in the July 2025 meeting.
+The full & latest report from April 2025 can be found here